WordPress/gutenberg/packages/block-editor/src/components/block-preview/README.md

 * **Type** `Function`
 * **Default:** `noop`

 Use this callback as an opportunity to know when the preview is ready.
+The callback will pass, if available:

+* `scale`: the scale factor
-The callback will pass the scale factor, offsets position (x, y) and the DOM element reference, if available.
+* `position`: offsets position (x, y)
+* `previewContainerRef`: DOM element reference
+* `styles`: Online styles applied to the preview container

 Eg:

 ```es6
 <BlockPreview
 	blocks={ blocks }
 	__experimentalOnReady={ ( { scale, previewContainerRef, position } ) => {